 The shops at Open House Ministries serve us in many ways.
 Their proceeds help support the shelter and jobs in them provide essential training to residents, preparing them for employment when they leave the shelter.

 Residents are encouraged to utilize on-site computers to learn the basics of the Microsoft Office Suite, among various internet and computer skills.
 Adults working in our shops also receive hands-on computer experience in a retail setting.
 Some candidates continue with more specialized training.

-Nutrition and Food Basics for Families
+Nutrition and food basics for families

-Every adult resident is required to “Give Back” community service hours each week.
-Working within the shelter and with outside collaborative partners, residents give back to the community by providing services to the elderly, disabled, local businesses, non-profit organizations, and through participating in our Adopt-A-Highway project.
+Every adult resident is required to participate in Give Back.
+That’s our community service program.
+Working within the shelter and with outside collaborative partners, residents give back to the community.
+Some of these jobs include providing services to the elderly and disabled, working with local businesses and nonprofit organizations or participating in the Adopt-A-Highway program.